CEGRcode/labtutorial/docs/pegr.md

 ## PEGR Install

-•	Go to any directory of your choice and clone the PEGR git repo.
+•	:smile: Go to any directory of your choice and clone the PEGR git repo.

 * `$ git clone https://github.com/seqcode/pegr.git` # clone "pegr" in your directory